 Recognized for outstanding universal value.

 This designation protects its unique architectural heritage, cobblestone streets, and the dramatic backdrop of its volcanoes.
-Today, Antigua operates as a living museum, inviting visitors to step back in time and feel the grandeur and challenges of its colonial-era past.
+Today, Antigua operates as a living museum, inviting visitors to go back in time and undergo the grandeur and challenges of its time as a colony past.

 Its colonial buildings, painted in hues of ochre and crimson, line streets paved with old stones, inviting quiet exploration.
 Antigua fosters a deep cultural experience, whether sipping world-class coffee, hiking a towering volcano, or simply absorbing the tranquil atmosphere of its courtyards.
 This guide charts your visit, assuring uncovering of all the magic this timeless city has.